A Beautiful Study on the Principles Required for ‘Human Flourishing’

 Presidents depicted on Mount Rushmore (George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln) are all featured in the book "Lessons in Liberty" by Jeremy S. Adams.
 Scott Olson/Getty Images

 Of those 10 Americans, some are of the usual suspects: George Washington, Abraham Lincoln, and Theodore Roosevelt.
 But some are unusual, such as Daniel Inouye, Ben Nighthorse Campbell, and Arthur Ashe.
-It is clear that each of these 10 (which also include Thomas Jefferson, James Madison, Clara Barton, and Ruth Bader Ginsburg) are not chosen at random.
+It is clear that each of these 10 (who also include Thomas Jefferson, James Madison, Clara Barton, and Ruth Bader Ginsburg) was chosen carefully.
 Adams demonstrates not just how much he knows about America’s historic figures but how well he knows them.

 A Better Life?

-If one can harness these traits, even if just some of them, a person will experience a better life.
-Of course, that statement is tongue-in-cheek; all of these people endured hardships of varying kinds (often tragedy or abuse).
+A person who can harness these traits, or even just some of them, will experience a better life.
+Of course, that is not to ignore life’s challenges; all of these people endured hardships of varying kinds (often including tragedy or abuse).
 The promise is not for a better life in the context of fame and fortune, but rather in the capacity to endure and triumph over hardships.
 It is this capacity that, as Adams notes, should “command our attention and pique our interest.”

 “The world inhabited by the ten men and women of this book was just as broken and just as flawed as the world we are living in today.
 Perhaps more so,” he writes.
 “Despite this they found a way to live lives of deep and passionate meaning.”